simonsanvil/GetHorarioDeClases/README.md

 0) Download the repository to your PC/Mac from https://github.com/simonsanvil/GetHorarioDeClases.
 1) Run the file "HorarioDeClases_app.py" in your console.
 2) Follow the instruction in the console, the first time you are going to be prompted to introduce your NIA and Aula Global password.
-(This info can't be viewed by the developer)
+(This information never leaves your machine)
-3) When required, sign into the Google account you wish to use the app with, and accept the app permissions.
+3) When required, sign into the Google account you wish to use the app with and accept the app permissions.
+This is only required to do one time.
 4) Wait for the program to finish running and that's it! (might take a little while)

+FAQ / Preguntas Frecuentes:

+ESP:
+1) ¿Como cambio la cuenta de estudiante que uso para obtener el horario?
+R: Para actualizar las credenciales guardadas por la aplicacion, elimina el archivo "AulaCredentials.txt" del directorio donde se encuentra el programa.

+2) ¿Como importo mi horario a otra cuenta de Google?
+R: La aplicacion se conecta a la cuenta de Google que autorizaste la primera vez que corriste el programa y utiliza un token asociado a esa cuenta siempre que vuelves a utilizar la aplicacion.
+Para cambiar de cuenta de google, elmina el archivo 'token.pickle' del directorio donde se encuentra la aplicacion.

+ENG:
+1) How to change the student account i use to get the calendar?
+A: To update your Aula Global credentials, delete the file "AulaCredentials.txt" from the directory where the program is located.

+2) How to import the calendar to another Google account?
+A: The application connects to the Google account you authorized the first time the app was runned, and from then on, it uses a token associated to that google account everytime you run the application again.
+To change the Google account associated to the app all you have to do is delete the "token.pickle" file from the directory where the program is located.